 You should also make Tortola one of your Caribbean island-hopping stops.
 Tortola is an island that is a British Virgin Island full of color.
 That doesn’t just mean the evergreen forest at higher elevations; it also implies the houses, flowers, food, and even the clothes.

 The beaches on the northern shore of Tortola are the best.
 Snorkelers and divers will enjoy the rich sea life, hikers will enjoy the national parks and botanical gardens, and art enthusiasts will be amazed by the vibrantly colored street art and painters’ studios.

 There are also many cafes, bars, stores, and food outlets in the marina in Tortola.

 → Book a private art and culture tour in Tortola.

-The Turks and Caicos Islands are a group of islands made up of eight main islands and many smaller islands called cays.
+The Turks and Caicos Islands are a group of islands comprised of eight main islands and many smaller islands called cays.
 Each island is indeed unique in its way, and each can be a tourist attraction in itself.

 Because the Turks and Caicos Islands are at the crossroads of year-round trade winds, they are a popular spot to go kiteboarding.
 Long Bay Beach on Providenciales is a great place to do the sport because of the shallow waters and reliable conditions.